Large induced acyclic and outerplanar subgraphs of 2-outerplanar graph

 \section{2-outerplanar graphs have large induced outerplanar graphs}

-In this section, we prove: \begin{theorem} Let $G$ be a 2-outerplanar graph on n vertices. $G$ has an induced outerplanar subgraph on at least $\frac{2n}{3}$ vertices whose outerplanar embedding is induced from $G$. \end{theorem}
+In this section, we prove: \begin{theorem} Let $G$ be a 2-outerplanar graph on n vertices, and let $L_1, L_2$ be the partition of a 2-outerplanar graph into layers.
+Suppose that each connected component of $G[L_2]$ is two-connected. $G$ has an induced outerplanar subgraph on at least $\frac{2n}{3}$ vertices whose outerplanar embedding is induced from $G$. \end{theorem}

-Let $L_1,L_2$ be the partition of $G$ into layers.
+\begin{remark} In the first version of this paper, Theorem~\ref{thm:2outer} appeared without the assumption that each connected component of $G[L_2]$ is two-connected.
+We thank D'Elia and Frati for pointing out the necessity of this assumption to our argument, particularly in Lemma~\ref{lm:match} below.
+As D'Elia--Frati show in \cite{DF}, this assumption can be removed. \end{remark}

 Note that $\partial G[L_i]$ is a cactus graph (every edge is in at most 1 cycle).
 As in Section~\ref{sec:2-2}, we assume w.l.o.g\ that $G$ is connected and a disk triangulation.
 This gives us:

 \begin{observation} If $uv$ is an edge in $\partial G[L_2]$, then there exists $w\in L_1$ such that $uvw$ is a face. \end{observation}

 \begin{observation} The between degree of every vertex in $L_2$ is at least 1. \end{observation}